 - Where to buy / English ISBN: 9781423127536

-More books on our to-read list:
+More Chinese history and culture books on our to-read list:

-Biographical picture books about Chinese and Taiwanese Americans
+Picture book biographies about Chinese and Taiwanese Americans

 Notable Chinese / Taiwanese American women

 For Women’s History Month, my daughter and I enjoyed reading about Wu Chien-Shiung, Hazel Ying Lee, and Maya Lin.
-Each of these books do a great job amplifying each woman’s strengths.
+Each of these books does a great job of amplifying each woman’s strengths.
 Authors Theresa Robeson and Julie Leung also take time to acknowledge the challenges of racism and sexism faced by Wu Chien Shiung and Hazel Ying Lee.
-However, Maya Lin’s struggles are briefly mentioned on a page but not the focus of this particular narrative.
+However, Maya Lin’s struggles are briefly mentioned on a page but are not the focus of this particular narrative.
 All are beautifully illustrated.

 - 物理天后 推翻宇宙定律的吳健雄 Queen of Physics: How Wu Chien Shiung Helped Unlock the Secrets of the Atom: Amazon | Bookshop | Books.com.tw